radius-project/blog/radblog/content/posts/2024/bicep-merge/index.md

 The latest `v0.37` release has a number of breaking changes as a result of the merge to Bicep.
 This release of Radius now installs the official Bicep instead of `rad-bicep`, so you'll need to make updates to your setup to ensure that your application deploys as usual.
 Generally, creating a [`bicepconfig.json`](https://docs.radapp.io/guides/tooling/bicepconfig/overview/) and updating your import statements should get you started if you're working on `v0.37`.
 More information on what updates are needed can be found in the [release notes](https://github.com/radius-project/radius/releases/tag/v0.37.0).

 We expect the merge to Bicep to have a number of positive changes for Radius users.
-We now have a single, extensibile implementation of Bicep with Radius so users only need to keep track of a single version.
+We now have a single, extensible implementation of Bicep with Radius so users only need to keep track of a single version.
 There will be less time spent maintaining the fork and we can focus on investing in other parts of Radius.
 Radius users will also get the latest and greatest features from Bicep instead of being stuck on an old build.

 ### Contributors